rapid7/insightconnect-workflows/workflows/Purge_Office_365_Emails_with_Microsoft_Teams/help.md

 # Description

 Understanding the scope of a phishing campaign is critical to ensuring no one in your organization takes the bait.
-This workflow runs a search from Slack or Microsoft Teams and purges emails across Office365 inboxes.
+This workflow runs a search from Microsoft Teams and purges emails across Office365 inboxes.

 Sample Trigger Commands: